 Sign up for RSDP Happenings newsletterSubscribe

-For the past several years, Central RSDP has undertaken an intentional effort to grow the diversity and inclusivity of the board and community partners engaged in the work.
-These efforts have resulted in projects with Somali, Latino and tribal communities, including projects undertaken in a bilingual context.
-It’s work that continues to hold lessons for a board and staff eager to embrace them.
+Central RSDP has undertaken an intentional effort to grow the diversity and inclusivity of the board and community partners which has resulted in projects with Somali, Latino and tribal communities, including projects undertaken in a bilingual context.

 Doctors Mike Overend and Lucy Grina, co-owners of Lake County Veterinary Clinic in Two Harbors and Grand Marais, have been caring for animals since 1987.
 To care for the environment and the bottom line of their business, they recently decided to add solar.

 Southeast Minnesota’s economy continues to grow, with an increasing need for workers to fill jobs.
 Southeast Minnesota Together is convening conversations to address the worker shortage and support the collective well-being of communities in the region.